-Four prospective oncology students from the University of Bristol have arrived to learn more about Penny Brohn UK and how integrative approaches like our Bristol Whole Life Approach can help people with cancer live as well as possible for as long as possible.
+Five medical students from the University of Bristol undertook a one month placement at Penny Brohn UK to learn more about how integrative approaches like our Bristol Whole Life Approach can help people with cancer, and other long term conditions live as well as possible for as long as possible.

-The four week programme has seen them learn about all aspects of the Bristol Whole Life Approach.
-The students have had the opportunity to learn more about integrative medicine from our doctors and therapists; experience our approach first hand by taking part in group sessions; and speak with clients on the effects that more whole person-centred approaches have on health and wellbeing.
+The four week programme saw them learn about all aspects of the Bristol Whole Life Approach.
+The students have had the opportunity to learn more about lifestyle medicine (nutrition, physical activity and stress management) and complementary therapies from our doctors and therapists, discovering how these can work alongside standard medical treatments to improve outcomes and people’s experiences of receiving and living with a diagnosis such as cancer.
+They also experienced our approach first hand by taking part in group sessions and speaking with clients about the effects that more person-centred approaches can have on health and wellbeing.

 At Penny Brohn we recognise the importance of food in health and wellbeing and have developed our own healthy eating guidelines to help people dealing with the physical, psychological, emotional and spiritual impact of cancer.